5 Reasons Why Obesity is a Silent Killer! Pledge Fitness This World Obesity Day!

 - Have fats like olive oil, sunflower oil, soybean oil, which are rich in Omega-3 fats.

 - Have regular meals at a definite interval of time.

 2. Indulge in a physical activity

 Try to avoid sitting for long and make sure to bring some kind of physical exercise, like brisk walking, running, indoor exercise or gym session, into your routine.

 Drink a good amount of water that regulates basic body metabolism and helps in the removal of toxins

 4. Avoid high-calorie foods

 Avoid foods that are rich in simple sugars, fried and baked.
-Also, prefer home cooked food over processed or packaged food.
+Also, prefer home-cooked food over processed or packaged food.

-Are you the kinds who counts every calorie s/he consumes for weight loss?
+Are you the kinds who count every calorie s/he consumes for weight loss?
 Here is some news, calorie counting is getting you nowhere close to healthy weight loss.
 The video points out the bizarreness of calorie counting.